-- 1. Please be punctual and ready to engage. - 2.
-Laptops and iPads are to be used only to follow class session material.
-Please do not use the devices for internet navigation or other purposes during class.
+- 1. Please be punctual and ready to engage.
+Late arrivals and early departures are strongly discouraged, as they disrupt the learning environment for your classmates. - 2.
+Laptops are not permitted in this course.
+Tablets are allowed for note-taking and course-related activities only.
+The instructor will notify you if there are specific instances where laptops are permitted.
 Please silence and put away your cell phones for the full duration of class. - 3.
 Adhere to all aspects of the Tuck Academic Honor Code.
 Please consult your professor with any questions about how the Honor Code applies in a specific situation. - 4.
 Complete group work with your group and do not consult with students in other groups or from previous years' groups.
 Consulting with previous years' students for any deliverable, and consulting with current or previous years' students for individual deliverables (mid-term assignment or exam), is a Tuck Honor Code violation.
 Complete individual work on your own. - 5.
 Do not use any recording devices during class sessions.
-If you have a specific need to do so, talk with your professor at the end of the first class.
+Taking pictures of the blackboards is permitted.